dmitrysmagin/dmitrysmagin.github.io/posts/2015-04-23-opendingux-qemu.md

----
-title: Dingoo a320 OpenDingux emulation in Qemu
+# Dingoo a320: OpenDingux emulation in Qemu
-author: Dmitry Smagin
-published: 2015-04-23T00:00:00Z
-tags: Qemu, OpenDingux, Buildroot, Dingoo a320, GCW Zero
----

 The title of this article is not quite correct.